SebastianIdk/SebastianIdk/README.md

 # 🌟 Sebastian

-### 🖥️ Software Developer × 📱 Mobile App Builder × ⚙️ Backend Automation Enthusiast
+### 🖥️ Junior Developer × 📱 Mobile App Builder × ⚙️ Backend Automation Enthusiast × 🌐 DevOps Junior

 *Genius that cannot be explained is more a problem than a virtue*